Aryansrivastava07/Assignment_BTech2026_2201920100083/README.md

 <br><br>
 <b>Question 6-</b><br>
 Create a base class Vehicle with a protected member speed.
 Derive a class Car that inherits from Vehicle.
 Add a member function in Car to set the speed and another to display it.
+<br><br>
+<b>Question 7-</b><br>
+Define a base class Shape with a virtual function area().
+Derive classes Rectangle and Circle from Shape and override the area() function.
+Write a program that calculates the area of a rectangle and a circle using pointers to the base class.